cloudmesh/cloudmesh-manual/docs/_sources/installation/os/windows/windows-install.rst.txt

   C:\Users\USERNAME\ENV3\Scripts\activate.bat

-.. note:: The same can be done in Windows Powershell by creating a `ENV3.ps1` to
+.. note:: The same can be done in Windows Powershell by creating an `ENV3.ps1` to
           reference the activation command.

 **Test the venv activation**

 We recommend that you test the venv activation.
 In a command prompt, type `ENV3` while under the home directory; or if the bat file was not created, simply reference the system variable %ENV3%.